wafer-space/gf180mcu-project-template/README.md

 ## Implement the Design

-This repository contains a Nix Flake that enables a shell with the [`leo/gf180mcu`](https://github.com/librelane/librelane/tree/leo/gf180mcu) branch of LibreLane.
+This repository contains a Nix Flake that provides a shell with the [`leo/gf180mcu`](https://github.com/librelane/librelane/tree/leo/gf180mcu) branch of LibreLane.

 Simply run `nix-shell` in the root of this repository.

 > [!NOTE]
 > Since we are working on a branch of LibreLane, OpenROAD needs to be compiled locally.
-This will be done automatically by Nix and the binary is cached locally.
+This will be done automatically by Nix, and the binary will be cached locally.

-With this shell run the implementation:
+With this shell enabled, run the implementation:

 ```
 make librelane